Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: The Deep Underground Neutrino Experiment

 \subsection{DUNE Acceptance}

 We will now describe our approach to calculating the expected number of signal events in the DUNE ND.
-The detector is located at a distance of $L = 574$~m from the target, with a transverse cross-section of $A_{\text{det}} = 12~\text{m}^2$ and a length of $\Delta\ell_{\text{det}} = 5$~m along the beam axis~\cite{Abdullahi:2022jlv}.
-Instead of using the cuboidal geometry of the detector, we use a simplified yet sufficient conical geometry to model the experimental set-up.
-Keeping the beam axis the same and defining an angular aperture $\theta_{\text{det}}$ for the transverse cross-section, given by,
+The detector is located at a distance of $L = 574$~m from the target, with a transverse cross-section of $A_{\text{det}} = 12~\text{m}^2$ and a depth of $\Delta\ell_{\text{det}} = 5$~m along the beam axis~\cite{Abdullahi:2022jlv}.
+Instead of using the cuboidal geometry of the detector, we use a simplified yet sufficient conical geometry to model the experimental setup.
+Keeping the beam axis the same and defining an angular aperture $\theta_{\text{det}}$ for the transverse cross-section,

-where $\langle x_{\text{det}} \rangle$ corresponds to the average length of the transverse cross section of the fiducial volume and $\langle L \rangle$ is the mean distance along the beam axis from the target to the fiducial volume.
+where $\langle x_{\text{det}} \rangle$ corresponds to the average transverse width of the fiducial volume and $\langle L \rangle$ is the mean distance along the beam axis from the target to the fiducial volume.

 As described above, we first use \textsc{Pythia} (v.~8.307)~\cite{Sjostrand:2014zea} to simulate the production of mesons from a $pp$ collision at $\sqrt{s}=15$~GeV, extracting the four-momenta profile to define the lab frame for each event.
 The HNLs are produced from the decays of these simulated mesons at rest, and then boosted corresponding to the extracted meson momentum.
 The HNLs with angular distribution smaller than $\theta_{\text{det}}$ will end up in the the fiducial volume, and hence can contribute to the event rate if they decay to a charged final state.
 The HNLs with larger transverse angles will not enter the fiducial volume and therefore not contribute to the event rate, regardless of the decay mode.
-Putting this together, the total number of signal events is,
+Putting this together, the total number of signal events is